Philippines Entry Requirements

 Required Vaccinations

-- Yellow Fever vaccination certificate - Required only if arriving from or transiting through countries with risk of yellow fever transmission.
-Must be vaccinated at least 10 days before arrival.
+- Yellow Fever vaccination certificate (required only if arriving from a country with risk of Yellow Fever transmission).

 Recommended Vaccinations